IBMIntegration/aspera-academy/README.md

 ibm-aspera-console-\<version>.x86\_64.rpm.
 IBM\_Aspera\_Console\_\<version>\_Linux\_Windows\_Patch\_Level\_\<version>.zip.
 There could be multiple patch files.
 Download all the patches.
-There will also be PDF documentation files in these directories.

 System 3 (Faspex):
 >
 ibm-aspera-faspex-\<version>.x86\_64.rpm.
 There will also be PDF documentation files in these directories.

-5. Licenses shoudl also be downloaded to a local foler (e.g. /opt/software).
+6. Licenses shoudl also be downloaded to a local foler (e.g. /opt/software).

 > shares-license-\<date>.txt in System 1.
+hsts-license-\<date>.txt in System 1.
 console-license-\<date>.txt in System 2.
-hsts-license-\<date>.txt in System 1.

-6. Stop and Disable Firewalld (note this is only for lab purposes – for a real install on a publicly available system, we would properly configure the firewall).
+7. Stop and Disable Firewalld (note this is only for lab purposes – for a real install on a publicly available system, we would properly configure the firewall).

 > Check: systemctl status firewalld
 Disable: systemctl disable firewalld
 Stop: systemctl stop firewalld

-7. Set selinux to permissive.
+8. Set selinux to permissive.
 Edit /etc/selinux/config.
 Change the line that starts with “SELINUX” to the following, if not already set this way.

 	`SELINUX=permissive`.

 	If a change was made, Save the file and Reboot the machine.

-8. Access to a SMTP server (Mandatory for Faspex5.
+9. Access to a SMTP server (Mandatory for Faspex5.
 Optional for Console and Shares).
-For this lab, a sendgrid smtp server will be provided for email notifications.
-This relay is not guaranteed to be around for very long after this training session, so you may have to use the GMAIL configuration as described at the end of this document.
+You may have to use the GMAIL configuration as described at the end of this document.
+Refer [here](#-17-Using-Gmail-as-SMTP-server)

 ## 3 Install Transfer Server on HSTS system